 A small crack in your asphalt surface may seem minor, but minor cracks can (and often do) lead to pavement deterioration if not treated.
 Crack sealer is one of the most important asphalt repair and maintenance practices, especially in fall.
-If your asphalt is not repaired and maintained on a regular basis, it will likely deteriorate early.
+If you do not repair your or maintain it on a regular basis, it will likely deteriorate early.
 On average, your pavement should last anywhere from 15-30 years – but only with regular upkeep and maintenance.

 Why Asphalt Cracks:

 - Base settling beneath surface

 - Breakdown caused by water

 - Breakdown caused by sun exposure

 - Improper drainage systems

 - Areas of pavement with higher susceptibility to breakage

 So, Why Is Crack Sealer So Beneficial And Important?

 - Helps to prevent and stop cracks from growing larger and/or turning into potholes